SEARCH RFS:

 But what about green tea extract?

-An analysis of 17 studies found green tea extract improved insulin resistance and lowered fasting glucose levels.
+An analysis of 17 studies found GTE improved insulin resistance and lowered fasting glucose levels.
 It also reduced hemoglobin A1c (a measure of long-term glucose control).

 On the other hand, this meta-analysis found GTE had no impact on blood sugar regulation in people at risk of type-2 diabetes.